j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-05-what-does-it-take-to-add-copilot-to-obsidian/index.md

 featured_image_size: 600x
 ---

 Ever since I got access to GitHub Copilot, I have been truly amazed by its capabilities.
 It continuously keeps feeding me possible completions for my code and text.
 They might not always be perfect, but they are often good enough to be used as a starting point and prevent me from suffering from the white page syndrome.
 I'm also an avid user of Obsidian, a note-taking application, where I often encounter the same white page syndrome.
-This often resulted in me either writing my longer notes in my IDE using copilot or procrastinating and not writing the note (or blog) at all.
+This often resulted in me either writing my longer notes in my IDE using Copilot or procrastinating and not writing the note (or blog) at all.
 The engineer in me saw this as a challenge, which resulted in the [Obsidian Copilot plugin](https://obsidian.md/plugins?search=Copilot%20auto%20completion).
 Like the name suggests, this plugin adds Copilot-like auto-completion to Obsidian with the help of the OpenAI API, which looks something like this: